The South African Sardine Run: A Marine Photography & Diving Special

 8 days / 7 nights

 About this Safari

-Chalo Africa is thrilled to collaborate with shark expert and renowned wildlife photographer, Chris Fallows to bring you a ringside seat to the Sardine Run of of 2014.
+Chalo Africa is thrilled to collaborate with shark expert and renowned wildlife photographer, Chris Fallows, to bring you a ringside seat to the Sardine Run.
 His camera expertise and knowledge of apex predators will add a whole other dimension to your dives…

 The Sardine Run in South Africa is one of the world’s top wildlife spectacles and is on par with events like the Serengeti Wildebeest Migration.
 Each year during May, June and July, vast shoals of sardines leave their normal cold-water home in South Africa’s temperate seas and travel northwards into the sub-tropical seas of South Africa’s Wild Coast.
 Following the shoals is a caravan of predators, seabirds, sharks, game fish and marine mammals with little else but sardines on their mind.

 Tens of thousands of common dolphins charge after the shoals, separating them into densely packed bait balls.
 Easy pickings not only for them but also for schools of hundreds of bronze whaler, dusky and blacktip sharks, which attack the bait ball from below.
 The aerial assault on the sardines begins when tens of thousands of cape gannets begin their spectacular plunge diving display.
 (Please note: Bait balls are rare and we cannot expect to dive on these every day.)